 Most tourists check out the Black Church and the city center, which would be enough.
 However, ask any local, they will tell you not to miss the fantastic panoramic views from above on Tampa Mountain.

 A cable railway gondola will take you to the peak (955 meters in height).
 Just follow the signs towards the Belvedere point for a clear view of the entire city.
 You can also go on foot but ask rangers beforehand about bear presence, as they roam the area.
 There is a Brasov sign at the summit of this inspired by the famous Hollywood one.

 5 – Rasnov Fortress

 Today, its charming uneven stalls and the beautiful surrounding landscape make it a unique place to explore.
 Its complex structure features several towers and two lovely courtyards.
-A feudal art museum inside the citadel offers insights in the day-to-day life of locals through artifacts with everything from household tools to weapons on display.
+A feudal art museum inside the citadel offers insights into the day-to-day life of locals through artifacts with everything from household tools to weapons on display.

 6 – Sighisoara